-Income support (noncontributory, means tested): Paid to persons with income below prescribed levels, and who work 16 hours a week or less (or whose partner works up to 24 hours a week).
+Income support (noncontributory, means tested): Paid to persons with income below prescribed levels and varies according to the claimant's age, family situation, number of children, and housing costs.
 Assistance may be given for housing costs and loans or grants paid to cover urgent and exceptional needs.
 Benefits may be reduced with personal savings greater than £13,000.
+The benefit is not paid to persons working more than 16 hours a week (or whose partner is working 24 hours or more a week).